-What law will be applicable to your crossborder contracts?
+What law will be applicable to your cross-border contracts?

-At first sight, it might appear complex for a small trader to comply with the law of the country of its different customers, in different countries.
+At first sight, it might appear complex for a small trader to comply with the law in different countries.
 It might prevent some traders to offer their goods or services across the border.
 However, in practice:

-- EU legislation provides, as we describe under the Consumer Law Ready modules, for an important amount of harmonized provisions of consumer protection.
-These rules apply all over the EU. - 2.
-Even if, on some elements, there are differences left between Member States, this does not mean that you are not allowed to have your contracts with consumers designed under your own legislation: as explained above, you can agree with the consumer that another law should be applicable, in which case you only have to respect the mandatory consumer law of the State where the consumer lives. - In practice, the mandatory consumer legislation of another State will only be relevant if its rules are more protective than those of your legal system or the law you have agreed upon with the consumer.
-This might be the case where, for example, the legal guarantee period of the consumer's law is longer than the one under your own law. - Also thanks to the ConsumerLawReady training modules, you will be able to know in advance which additional requirements may apply in which other Member State to which you're considering to direct your business activities.
+- 1. EU legislation harmonises, an important part of consumer protection rules.
+This means, that, in principle, the same rules apply in all EU countries. - 2.
+Even if, on some elements, there are differences left between Member States, this does not mean that you are not allowed to have your contracts with consumers designed under your own legislation: as explained above, you can agree with the consumer that another law should be applicable, in which case you only have to respect the mandatory consumer law of the Member State where the consumer lives. - 3.
+In practice, the mandatory consumer legislation of another Member State will only be relevant if its rules are more protective than those of your legal system or the law you have agreed upon with the consumer.
+This might be the case where, for example, the legal guarantee period of the consumer's law is longer than the one under your own law.